ungleich/mri-connect/README.md

 The `Procfile` in this project folder makes it ready for deployment to Heroku.

+Note that you need to save changes to the poetry environment to `requirements.txt`:

+    poetry export -f requirements.txt > requirements.txt

 ## License

 MIT - details in [LICENSE](LICENSE) file.